sosuisen/javafx-property-support/README.md

 2. 🔧 Press "Generate Builder Class" Code Lens.

-- As a result, the Builder class is generated and replaces the original class in the source code.
+- As a result, a Builder class is generated and replaces the original class in the source code.

 <img src="images/builder_02.png" width="200">